 - Plant Type: Perennial herb

-- Mature Size: Two feet tall
+- Mature Size: One to two feet high

 - Sun Exposure: Full sun to part shade

 - Toxicity: Toxic to dogs, cats, and horses